 Humans are a rare species of Mother Nature.
-In contrast to our fellow inhabitants on the globe, we constantly look for ways to improve and become a better person.
+In contrast to our fellow inhabitants on the globe, we continuously look for ways to improve and become a better person.
 This is why we are the dominant force on earth, and why we are responsible for a lot what is happening to nature.
 In general, we can say we’ve got it covered.

-On the other hand, there are still people living in extreme poverty and there is still a ton of shit that needs to be fixed.
+On the other hand, there are still people living in extreme poverty, and there is still a ton of shit that needs to be fixed.
 For these parts of the world, there is still a long road ahead to reach a threshold point, where it’s safe to say all is well, but for many parts of the world, it’s all gravy.

 When the basics are covered, you can focus on getting down to the nitty-gritty and double down on certain aspects of your life.
-Whether it be health, wealth, spirituality, or whatever, you are constantly searching for ways to become a better person.
+Whether it be health, wealth, spirituality, or whatever, you are continually searching for ways to become a better person.
 Good for us because we came a long way.

 So far, so good, right?
 Well, maybe not.